(Disclosure: Some of the links below may be affiliate links)

 Financial advisors are often biased

-For me, the biggest issue with financial advisors is that they are often biased.
+The biggest issue with financial advisors is that they are often biased.
 And they are biased in several ways.

 If you are talking with a financial advisor from a bank, insurance, or a mutual fund provider, they will entirely biased towards selling you the products from this financial institution.
-So, even though these products may not be the best for you, they will only sell you these products.
+So, even though these products may not be the best for you, they will only sell you them.
 This limitation is a red flag since they are not serving you.
 Instead, they are serving the financial institution.

 A more significant issue is when they get a commission for the products they sell you.
 For instance, if they are making you buy into a mutual fund, they may get a part of the management fees you are paying to the mutual fund.
 The issue is that the advisor will only recommend the products he gets the highest commission from.
 So, they have their own interest at heart, not yours!